haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 layout: page
 title: "Antibody-antigen modelling tutorial using a local version of HADDOCK3"
 excerpt: "A tutorial describing the use of HADDOCK3 to model an antibody-antigen complex"
-tags: [HADDOCK, installation, preparation, proteins, docking, analysis]
+tags: [HADDOCK, HADDOCK3, installation, preparation, proteins, docking, analysis, workflows]
 image:
   feature: pages/banner_education-thin.jpg
 ---